systematic-magic/AgingPubMed/research_papers_suppl.rst

 	Acceptable file formats when requesting an updated table from author are Excel (preferable), Word and CSV.
 Flexibility for Text files is the same as mentioned in above paragraph.

-	Any additions or changes outside of spelling or grammar the tables need approval from Olga or Elena before implementation.
+	Any additions or changes outside of spelling or grammar to the tables need approval from Olga or Elena before implementation.